bids-standard/bids-specification/src/03-modality-agnostic-files.md

 ```

 The purpose of this RECOMMENDED file is to describe properties of participants
-such as age, sex, handedness and so forth.
+such as age, sex, handedness.
 In case of single-session studies, this file has one compulsory column
 `participant_id` that consists of `sub-<label>`, followed by a list of optional
 columns describing participants.